 At December 31, 2006, we did not have any material commitments for capital expenditures.
-Our principal commitments at December 31, 2006 consisted of the contractual obligations as summarized below.
+Our principal commitments at December 31, 2006 consisted of the estimated liquidated damages payable under the registration rights agreement (see "Results of Operations-Year Ended December 31, 2006" above and to contractual obligations as summarized below.

 Effective March 22, 2006, Lixte entered into a Cooperative Research and Development Agreement (the "CRADA") with the U.S. Department of Health and Human Services, as represented by National Institute of Neurological Disorders and Stroke ("NINDS") of the National Institutes of Health.
 The CRADA is for a term of two years from the effective date and may be unilaterally terminated by either party by providing written notice within sixty days.
-Pursuant to the CRADA, Lixte agreed to provide total payments of \$400,000 over the term of the CRADA, of which \$200,000 had been paid at December 31, 2006 and \$200,000 is due and payable in April 2007.
+Pursuant to the CRADA, Lixte agreed to provide total payments of \$400,000 over the term of the CRADA, of which \$200,000 had been paid at December 31, 2006 and \$200,000 is scheduled for payment in July 2007.

 On January 5, 2007, Lixte entered into a Services Agreement with The Free State of Bavaria (Germany) represented by the University of Regensburg (the "University") pursuant to which Lixte retained the University to provide to it certain samples of primary cancer tissue and related biological fluids to be obtained from patients afflicted with specified types of cancer.
 The University will also provide certain information relating to such patients.
-Lixte will pay the University 72,000 Euros (approximately \$99,700) in two installments of 36,000 Euros (approximately \$49,850), the first installment to be paid within sixty days of January 5, 2007 and the second installment to be paid within sixty days of the earlier of (i) January 5, 2008 or (ii) the University's fulfillment of certain obligations relating to the delivery of materials.
+Lixte will pay the University 72,000 Euros (approximately \$99,700) in two installments of 36,000 Euros (approximately \$49,850).
+The first installment was paid on March 7, 2007, and the second installment will be paid within sixty days of the earlier of (i) January 5, 2008 or (ii) the University's fulfillment of certain obligations relating to the delivery of materials.